The desperate families still torn apart by Covid rules - KESQ

 For months, Kulikova appealed to various government officials and agencies in three EU countries where her husband and three children have various citizenship rights — Switzerland, France and Italy — to let her mother visit from Russia after more than a year.
 Eventually, Kulikova says, Switzerland changed its border restrictions to include baptisms as a valid reason for non-EU family members to enter.

-So Kulikova and her husband decided to move up plans for a summer baptism for their six-year-old twins, and after obtaining a certificate from the Catholic priest who would baptize them, her mother was allowed as one of the five guests in the winter ceremony.
+So Kulikova and her husband decided to move up plans for a summer baptism for their 6-year-old twins, and after Kulikova obtained a certificate from the Catholic priest who would baptize them, her mother was allowed as one of the five guests in the winter ceremony.

 “Some people are already married, some children are already baptized, so they can’t pull out a good reason for a family visit, as funny as that may sound,” Kulikova tells CNN.
 “But that doesn’t mean they miss their parents less.
 They miss them as much as we do.
 And this is very, very unfair.”